 - in the classroom through letter grades, and

-You’re likely familiar the grading from A-F, but colleges are interested in overall performance—with a quick glance of your unweighted GPA which will fall between 0.0 and 4.0.
+You’re likely familiar the grading from A-F, but colleges are interested in overall performance.
+They find this statistic with a quick glance of your unweighted GPA which will fall between [0.0 and 4.0].
 Colleges could also be interested in a weighted GPA which applies more proportional weight to more difficult classes.

 However, more and more classes are also offering P and NP.
 Wondering what that means?
 Read on for a breakdown of how this plays out today.

 In regards to weighted GPA, that depends on the classes you take and how you score in them.
 Grading differs if you take what are known as weighted classes.
 For instance, if you took an AP or IB class and got an A, you could be given a higher number, such as a 5.0.
 It really depends on the scale that your high school has chosen.
 To be sure, you should speak with your college counselor.

 Let’s get this out of the way right off the bat.

 What hasn’t changed with the shifting grade scales is that you need to pay attention to your GPA.

 Through your high school career, the most important thing you can do is keep the highest GPA you can.
 Even if you don’t fare as well on the SAT or ACT, a high GPA will show your abilities to succeed on the college level.
 It’s also important to push yourself to take harder classes that will raise your weighted GPA.
 Challenging yourself with difficult classes and getting a slightly lower GPA is more impressive to college admissions than getting a 4.0 on lesser classes.
 Remember, it’s never too early to ask for college admissions help from experienced counselors.
 Finding the right one can give you unique insight into how the admissions process works, among other areas.
 They help you decide which classes you should take.
 A good counselor can even explain the ins and outs of GPAs and give you essay help.